ChatGeo-Magi

 Introduction

 The geomagnetism group at NOAA and CIRES develops and distributes models such as the World Magnetic Model (WMM), which supports navigation, mineral exploration, and scientific research.
 These models are used tens of thousands of times daily, and the need for improved Q&A and customer support interfaces continues to grow.
-ChatGeo-Magi aims to address this challenge by providing a system capable of domain-grounded explanations, calculator outputs, and data visualization.
+ChatGeo-Magi aims to address this challenge by providing a system capable of reliable explanations, calculator outputs, and data visualization.

 Challenges

-Current Implementation
+Implementation

 Ongoing Work